BLACK DIAMOND BALLET THEATRE

 Jennifer began dancing when she was seven years old in Charlotte, North Carolina.
 She started training in classical ballet, and immediately fell in love.
 She began her training with teachers such as Amanda Sheppard, Helen Piernik, Helga Ishikata, and Michael Lowe.
 After moving to Sacramento, she trained under Allyson Deane, Barbara Crockett, Richard Shi, and Jennifer Zmuda.
 She branched out from ballet and trained in jazz, contemporary, hip-hop, and lyrical.
 Jennifer has placed and received high scores at many competitions; and she has worked with both Sacramento Ballet, as well as Moscow Ballet for their Nutcracker shows.
 She is very excited to be working with the Black Diamond Ballet Theatre this year for the Nutcracker.

 Ricky Navarro, was born in Pittsburg and trained at dance schools all over Contra Costa County, including Delta Ballet Academy.
 He later attended the California Academy of Performing Arts under the Direction of Joan Robinson, where he studied Ballet, Jazz and Lyrical, and Tap.
-While at the California Academy of Performing Arts he participated in several competitions and was awarded many high honors and titles from those competitions.
+While at the California Academy of Performing Arts he participated in several competitions and was awarded many high honors and titles.

-In later years he attended San Francisco Ballet School and studied under some of the world’s best ballet master, primarily in classical ballet, with an emphasis on Balanchine’s stylistic technique.
-Following his many years of training at SF Ballet, he joined the company and danced as a company member for 4 years.
-As a company member he performed beautiful ballet pieces such as Romeo and Juliet, Balanchine’s Donizeti, and Helgi Tomasson’s Stars and Stripes.
+In later years he attended San Francisco Ballet School and studied under some of the world’s best ballet Masters and Mistresses, Lola de Avila, Ricardo Bustamante and Gloria Govrin, primarily in classical ballet, with an emphasis on Balanchine’s stylistic technique.
+Following his many years of training at SF Ballet, he joined and danced with the Company for 4 years.
+As a company member he performed beautiful ballet pieces such as Helgi Tomasson’s Romeo and Juliet, Balanchine’s Donizeti and Stars and Stripes.

 Mary Wilson is from Canoga Park, CA and graduated from California State University, Long Beach with a BFA in Dance in 2006, where she worked with the following choreographers: Sophie Monat, Keith Johnson, Andy Vaca, Susan McLain, and Lorin Johnson.
 In June of 2010, Mary received her Master of Arts in Education and Secondary Teaching Credential in Physical Education from Loyola Marymount University.